Asian golden cat: Conservation

 Pardofelis temminckii is included in CITES Appendix I and fully protected over most of its range.
 Hunting is prohibited in Bangladesh, China, India, Indonesia, Malaysia, Myanmar, Nepal, Thailand and Vietnam.
 Hunting is regulated in Laos.
 No information about protection status is available from Cambodia.
 In Bhutan, it is protected only within the boundaries of protected areas.

 In captivity

 As of December 2008, there were 20 Asian golden cats in eight European zoos participating in the European Endangered Species Programme.
 The pair in the German Wuppertal Zoo successfully bred in 2007, and in July 2008, two siblings were born and mother-reared.
 In 2008, a female kitten was also born in the French Parc des Félins.
 The species is also kept in the Singapore Zoo.
-Apart from these, a few zoos in Southeast Asia and Australia also keep Asian golden cats.

-Local names
+In culture

 In China, the Asian golden cat is thought to be a kind of leopard and is known as "rock cat" or "yellow leopard".
 Different colour phases have different names; those with black fur are called "inky leopards", and those with spotted coats are called "sesame leopards".